MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 ## ⚙️ Excel Report Automation Logic

+While the first report provides a high level overview of inventory and sales performance, the second report allows deeper analysis at category, subcategory and store level.

 ## **REPORT 1**

 sheet contains the main automated dashboard presenting weekly stock and sales performance.